coverclock/com-diag-grandote/README.md

 kind of type-safety wrapper, and also to judiciously generate code for hardware platforms whose underlying integer types were of different sizes.

+I have had a long time interest in timekeeping and calendar systems, a theme that shows up in many of my projects.
+Desperado gave me a way to explore this in detail.

 There are several frameworks - Boost comes to mind most readily - that package most of the complexity of using POSIX Threads into a more easily digestible form.
 But I have learned from experience working on large